Jazz vs. Pelicans Player Props Betting Odds

 |3PM

-- The 17.5-point prop total for Collins on Saturday is 2.8 higher than his scoring average, which is 14.7.

-- He averages 1.2 more rebounds than his over/under on Saturday (which is 7.5).

-- Collins averages the same amount of three-pointers as his over/under on Saturday (1.5).
+- Collins averages 1.4 made three-pointers, which is less than his over/under on Monday (1.5).

 Get Collins gear at Fanatics!